 Keep an eye on weather warnings and check the tides when planning your day at the beach.
 While trade winds help keep the temperatures mild, high surf advisories may indicate strong coastal winds.
 Be particularly alert near the coast during high tide or high surf.

 One of the indirect impacts on Kona weather is vog.
 Vog is the haze that is often seen hanging in the air over Hualalai like a heavy shroud, impacting visibility.
 Similar to smog, vog is produced from the eruption of the Kilauea volcano as the sulfur dioxide emissions mix with air, dust and water particles.

-The prevailing winds push the vog more than 50 miles, accounting for a haze that is frequently seen in the sky around Kona and places south.
+The prevailing winds push the vog more than 50 miles from the Kilauea eruption.
+This is the reason a haze is frequently seen in the sky around Kona and places south.
 Vog is generally even more prevalent in areas like Hualalai and Captain Cook.
-If you suffer from emphysema, asthma or have other heart or lung issues, you might consider consulting with your doctor before your visit.
+If you suffer from emphysema, asthma or have other heart or lung issues, you might consider consulting with your doctor before your visit to the Big Island.